 5 Tips for Choosing a Next-Generation Endpoint Security Solution

-1. Prevention Capabilities
+Cyber-attack Prevention Capabilities

 The first line of defense is prevention.
-You want to be able to prevent cyberattacks and block malware at point-of-entry in real-time.
+You want to be able to prevent cyber-attacks and block malware at point-of-entry in real-time.
 That being said you need something that includes global threat intelligence that detects the newest threats, static and dynamic analysis of suspicious threats, and signature-based AV detection.
 Don’t forget proactive protection that identifies and patches vulnerabilities, and analyzes and stops suspicious low-prevalence executables before they become real problems.

-2. Continuous Monitoring and Recording
+Continuous Monitoring and Recording

-Unfortunately you can’t prevent 100% and there’s the possibility that advanced malware can still get in.
+Unfortunately you can’t prevent 100% of Ransomware and cyber-attacks and there’s the possibility that advanced malware can still get in.
 You need continuous monitoring of all files on your endpoints, regardless of disposition.
-Also you need something that can ability to spot malicious behavior, record history of file activity so you can scope a compromise from start to finish.
-Also you need something with visibility into where malware came from, where it’s been and what it’s doing.
+Your cyber-security system should be able to to spot malicious behavior, record history of file activity so you can scope a compromise from start to finish.
+A good cyber-security system should also give visibility into where malware came from, where it’s been and what it’s doing.

-Rapid Time to Detection
+Rapid Time to Data breach Detection

-4. Simple, Automated Response
+Simple, Automated Response

 Integrated Threat Defense

 Juggling a bunch of siloed point products slows you down.
-Your security tools should each play a role in a larger, integrated threat defense system.
+Your cyber security tools should each play a role in a larger, integrated threat defense system.
 You need an integrated system of security technologies that can work together to close security gaps and detect threats faster across your entire security ecosystem.
 A cloud-based technology that provides protection everywhere, from endpoint to network, email and web.
 And finally threat information and event data is shared and correlated across all security tools and communicated to the security team in common formats.